GreenmaskIO/greenmask/docs/configuration.md

 ### Notes

-- Interpolation is applied to the entire config file, including transformer `params`.
+- Interpolation is applied to all string values in the config during unmarshaling.
+- Transformer `params` values are parsed separately (to preserve key casing) and are **not** subject to env var interpolation.
 - Variable values that contain YAML special characters (`:`, `{`, `}`, `#`, etc.) should be
   enclosed in quotes in the config file to avoid YAML parsing errors.
 - The existing behavior of overriding whole config keys via environment variables (e.g., setting `LOG_LEVEL=debug` to override `log.level`) is preserved and unaffected by this feature.

-!!! warning
+!!! tip

-    If you reference `${VAR}` without a default and the variable is not set, Greenmask will exit with an error message indicating which variable is missing.
-Use `${VAR:-fallback}` to provide a fallback value for optional variables.
+    Use `${VAR?your error message}` to mark a variable as required.
+Greenmask will exit with the provided message if the variable is not set, making misconfiguration errors explicit and easy to diagnose.

 ## `common` section